Symposium, Workshops, and Hackathon

 PRIZES

-This year, there are three awards for the best Hackathon entries.
+There are three awards for the Best Hackathon Entries.

 Prizes are awarded to each team member.